selhorn/oreilly-github-demo/docs/start.md

 After the first instance is launched, you can [log in to this instance](login.md) and customize its configuration.
 While you can technically make changes to any BIG-IP VE in the cluster, for consistency you should only make changes to the original, primary instance.

-For details about updating the base configuration, see [Update the base configuration](updating.md).

 Cluster membership is updated every 10 minutes and metrics are sent (where?) every 60 seconds using [iCall](https://devcentral.f5.com/icall).

 Automatic sync is enabled for the device group, so configuration changes are immediately propagated to all BIG-IP VEs in the cluster.
 All instances are "Active" and actively process traffic.